ynashed/bionemo-fw-ea/docs/bionemo/quickstart-fw.md

 ### Mounting Code in a Container

 It is possible to mount an alternative version of BioNeMo code inside the container for development purposes.
-This requires setting `BIONEMO_HOME` in the `.env` file to the path of the code to be mounted, and then launching the container in interactive development mode with `./launch.sh dev`.
-Inside the container, the `BIONEMO_HOME` environment variable will be defined and set to the container path (`/workspace/bionemo`).
+This requires setting `DOCKER_REPO_PATH` variable in the `.env` file and then launching the container in interactive development mode with `./launch.sh dev`.
+Inside the container, the `BIONEMO_HOME` environment variable will be defined and set to the mounted repo path.
+By default, the `launch.sh` script will set `DOCKER_REPO_PATH` to `/workspace/bionemo`, which will overwrite the pre-shipped code inside the container (which is also located at `/workspace/bionemo`).

 It may also be necessary to recompile the Megatron helpers, which can be done with the script `setup/recompile_megatron_helper.sh`.
 This recompilation should also be done immediately before training starts on clusters as a best practice.